aguoietf/ietf-ccamp-yang-otn-slicing/draft-ietf-ccamp-yang-otn-slicing.md

    Option 3\[opt.3]: An OTN-aware orchestrator may request an OTN technology-specific slice with OTN-specific SLOs through the
    OTN-SC NBI to the OTN-SC.
 The OTN-SC in turn realizes the slice in single or multi domain OTN networks by working with the underlying PNC or MDSC

-   An OTN slice may be realized by using standard MPI interfaces, control plane,
-   network management system (NMS) or any other proprietary interfaces as needed.
-Examples of such interfaces include the abstract TE topology {{!RFC8795}}, TE tunnel {{!I-D.ietf-teas-yang-te}}, L1VPN{{!RFC4847}}, or Netconf/YANG based interfaces such as OpenConfig.
+   An OTN slice may be realized by using standard MPI interfaces, control plane, network management system (NMS) or any other proprietary interfaces as needed.
+Examples of such interfaces include the abstract TE topology {{!RFC8795}}, TE tunnel {{!I-D.ietf-teas-yang-te}},L1VPN{{!RFC4847}}, or Netconf/YANG based interfaces such as OpenConfig.
 Some of these interfaces, such as the TE tunnel model, are suitable for creating connectivity-based OTN slices which represent a slice as a set of TE tunnels, while other interfaces such as the TE topology model are more suitable for creating resource-based OTN slices which represent a slice as a topology.

    The OTN-SC NBI is a technology-specific interface that augments the IETF NSC NBI, which is technology- agnostic.